nazarigue/freshHugo/content/blog/Automate SEO with Python.md

 Let’s break it down.

-    for file in glob.glob(“website/**/*.jpeg", recursive=True):
+    for file in glob.glob(“website/**/*.png", recursive=True):

-For loop is looking for patterns in all directories and subdirectories, where we want to find all .jpeg files.
+For loop is looking for patterns in all directories and subdirectories, where we want to find all .png files.

 Next step, open the files and assign a variable.